ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

     # cf ic login
     ```

-4. Tag and push mysql database server image to your Bluemix private registry namespace.
+4. Tag and push mysql database server image to your BlueMix private registry namespace.
 In this example we deploy the slave to United Kingdom region (registry.eu-gb.bluemix.net).
     ```
     # docker tag cloudnative/mysql registry.eu-gb.bluemix.net/$(cf ic namespace get)/mysql:cloudnative
     # docker push registry.eu-gb.bluemix.net/$(cf ic namespace get)/mysql:cloudnative
     ```

 5. Create MySQL container with database `inventorydb`.
-This database can be connected at `<docker-host-ipaddr/hostname>:3306`.
-The user will be replicated, so there is no need to create the user here.
-Ensure that SERVER_ID is set to a number other than 1, as this is what the first MySQL server is set to.
+The database user will be replicated, so there is no need to create the user here.
+Ensure that SERVER_ID is set to a number other than 1, as this is what the primary MySQL server is set to.

     _It is recommended to change the default passwords used here._
     ```
     # cf ic run -m 512 --name mysql-slave -p 3306:3306 -e MYSQL_ROOT_PASSWORD=Pass4Admin123 -e MYSQL_DATABASE=inventorydb -e SERVER_ID=2 registry.eu-gb.bluemix.net/$(cf ic namespace get)/mysql:cloudnative
     ```

-Slave Inventory database is now setup in IBM Bluemix Container.
+Slave Inventory database is now setup in an IBM BlueMix Container in the secondary BlueMix region.

 ### Setup slave host replication on the Master Container
-1. Log in to your Bluemix account to the second bluemix endpoint.
+1. Log in to your BlueMix account to the secondary BlueMix API endpoint.
 For example, United Kingdom is https://api.eu-gb.bluemix.net.
     ```
     # cf login -a <bluemix-api-endpoint> -u <your-bluemix-user-id>
     ```

-2. Set target to use your Bluemix Org and Space.
+2. Set target to use your BlueMix Org and Space.
     ```
     # cf target -o <your-bluemix-org> -s <your-bluemix-space>
     ```